IntersectMBO/plutus/doc/plutus/tutorials/basic-minting-policies.rst

 The minting context is very similar to the :term:`validation context`, and allows access to all the same features of the transaction.
 Minting policies tend to be particularly interested in the ``mint`` field, since the point of a minting policy is to control which tokens are minted.

-It is also important for a minting policy to look at the tokens in the ``mint`` field that are part of its own asset group.
+It is also important for a minting policy to look at the tokens in the ``mint`` field that use its own currency symbol i.e. policy hash.
 This requires the policy to refer to its own hash -- fortunately this is provided for us in the minting context.

 Here is an example that puts this together to make a simple policy that allows anyone to mint the token so long as they do it one token at a time.